singularlogic/mitigate-documentation/docs/o_sites.rst

 .. image:: assets/ss_3.png

-- Upon successful creation of new site.The overall list of declare sites will be update it.
+- Upon successful creation of new site, the overall list of declare sites will be update it.

 .. image:: assets/ss_4.png